jgalyardt/Runesmithing-Public/README.md

 # Runesmithing-public
-Public release for Path of Melvor, a mod for Melvor Idle.
+Public release for Runesmithing, a mod for the game Melvor Idle.
 Check it out: https://mod.io/g/melvoridle/m/runesmithing